7Dheeraj7/OSS-IITDH/README.md

    - Now open a window ```http://localhost:8000/pages/admin.html``` in firefox and ```http://localhost:8000/login.html``` in another window.

 2. **Using the DAPP**
-   -**You need to use the metamask extension carefully(Chainging the account to the one we are trying to use.)**
+   - **You need to use the metamask extension carefully(Chainging the account to the one we are trying to use.)**
    - **ADMIN**
    - In metamask select the account that we deployed our NFT's.
    - Copy wallet address of a different account(these are our users) in metamask.